toilville/code-of-conduct/README.md

 - [Toilville Office Hours Code of Conduct](https://www.itstoilville.com/live/office-hours-code-of-conduct/)
 - Various open source community best practices

+**Sponsored by Toilville** - We're dedicated to building inclusive communities where everyone can thrive.
+We stand with the principles that No One Is Illegal, Black Rights Matter, and we must Protect Trans Kids.

+**Need help with community management?** We're available to assist with Code of Conduct implementation, community moderation, and inclusive community building.
+[Contact us at hello@itstoilville.com](mailto:hello@itstoilville.com) or visit [itstoilville.com](https://www.itstoilville.com/).

 ---

 *Building better communities, one project at a time.*